directvt/vtm/doc/architecture.md

 - run command
     ```bash
     vtm -r term /path/to/console/app
-    # `vtm -r term` to run the built-in terminal emulator to host the console application.
+    # The `vtm -r term` option means to run the built-in terminal to host the console application.
     ```
     or
     ```bash